Hilary Kent, D.P.T.

 - Go on a color or shape walk by choosing a color or shape and trying to find it along the walking path.

 - Use pillows or cushions to create an obstacle course.

 - Have an indoor snowball fight with soft balled socks.

 - Secure colored paper to the floor and race from color to color.

 - Have a treasure hunt in your home by hiding small objects and giving your child directions to find them.

-- Check out indoor play areas that encourage play as well as large-muscle activity, such as the play area at River Hills Mall in Mankato or the Children’s Museum of Southern Minnesota.
+- Check out indoor play areas that encourage play, as well as large-muscle activity.

-Parents, no matter where play happens, it’s important for children as well as grownups.
+Parents: No matter where play happens, it’s important for children, as well as grown-ups.
 Play can lower stress hormones and provide many of the same physical benefits for you as it does for kids.
-So, play along with the kids; it’s good for you.Hilary Kent, D.P.T., is a physical therapist at Mayo Clinic Health System in Mankato.
+So, play along with the kids — it’s good for you.Hilary Kent, D.P.T., is a physical therapist in Mankato, Minnesota.